Pickelhaupt/EUC-Dash-ESP32/README.md

 # EUC-Dash-ESP32

+**2020-11-21 Major performance overhaul, scrolling should be fairly smooth now**

 **2020-11-09 All features that was available in the old version now works plus a number of newly added features**